oskarbraten/voxel-path-tracer/README.md

 Finally, we sample the previous frame to get our color.

 #### Cache miss
-But wait, why not reproject all the things?
-You may ask.
+But wait, why not reproject everything?
-Unfortunately, as the camera is moved or rotated, certain parts of the scene may occlude other parts.
+As the camera is moved or rotated, certain parts of the scene may occlude other parts.
 In these cases, if we were to sample the previous frame anyway, the results would look warped and terrible.
 So instead of just using them we discard them.
 We call that a cache miss.

 So how can we decide if a sample is no longer valid?